Spiders - How Dangerous Are They?

 Ticks, mites, scorpions and spiders, in general, are considered arachnids.
 Not all of them, however, are dangerous.
 And some might cause you problems while others can be deadly.

 Not everything you have heard is correct, though.
 You need professional advice and not old wives' tales.
-You also need to know what to do if you're bitten or stung and you need to seek medical treatment ASAP.
+You also need to know what to do if you're bitten or stung by a spider and you need to seek medical treatment ASAP.

 The good news is that it usually takes a few days for the disease to transmit from a tick.
 But you will notice it before then.
 Also, if you live in the Southwest, you're less likely to contract any disease from these small arachnids.